What is a Solar Charge Controller?

-PWM solar charge controllers use a basic electrical switch that opens and closes rapidly (hundreds of times per second) to modulate battery charging.
-However, the varying on and off durations of these switches pull the solar panel voltage down to match the battery absorption charge voltage, which reduces panel power output and operating efficiency.
+Basic PWM, or pulse width modulation, solar charge controllers use a simple ‘rapid switch’ that opens and closes rapidly (hundreds of times per second) to control the battery charging.
+This pulls the solar panel voltage down to the battery absorption voltage and reduces the panel operating voltage (Vmp).